 Do you want to let your wedding control your budget, or your budget control your wedding?
 Who has the power here—external pressure, or your overall guiding priorities and values?
 If you find yourself feeling pressure to overextend yourself in a certain area, come back to that original mission you set out upon with your partner.

-One of the biggest challenges in budgeting is considering the expectations of family who contribute to the wedding funds.
-It’s understandable to feel the need to respectfully consider their wishes, but take care not to push yourselves out of your financial comfort zone if those wishes infringe upon the future you and your partner have planned together.
+One of the biggest challenges in budgeting is considering the expectations of families who contribute to the wedding funds.
+It’s understandable to feel the need to respectfully consider their wishes.
+But take care not to push yourselves out of your financial comfort zone.
+Especially if those wishes infringe upon the future you and your partner have planned together.

 Your likelihood of sticking to a budget is directly correlated to your ability to resist influence from outside sources.
-When the pressure feels like too much, bring your focus back to those guiding values and priorities to help you stay the course.
+When the pressure feels like too much, bring your focus back to those guiding values and priorities.
+They’ll help you stay the course!

 Say “I don’t” to Wedding Debt

-In essence, a wedding is just a very special party that celebrates the first day of a lifelong commitment, but it’s not something worth going into debt for.
+In essence, a wedding is just a very special party.
+It celebrates the first day of a lifelong commitment, but it’s not something worth going into debt for.

-Because of the number of studies that cite finances as a leading cause of stress in a relationship and lead to divorce.
+A number of studies cite finances as a leading cause of stress in a relationship and lead to divorce.
 So couples should make an effort to start their marriage off on solid financial footing.
 There is no need to start a marriage off with a hefty bill for a party you couldn’t actually afford.

 No matter what amount you have to spend, there are ways to pull it off on any budget.
-You can put together something truly special, personal, and meaningful to celebrate the start of your marriage with your soon-to-be-spouse that don’t involve getting yourselves into debt.
+You can put together something truly special, personal, and meaningful without getting yourselves into debt.

 The simple truth is you can plan a wedding on whatever budget you’ve got.
-At the end of the day, all wedding expenses are completely optional – other than the marriage license that makes it all legal, everything else is just extra.
+At the end of the day, all wedding expenses are completely optional.
+Other than the marriage license that makes it all legal, everything else is just extra.

-So let’s ditch the idea of taking on debt for a wedding because you want to be able to experience the best life has to offer without that burden hanging over you.
+So let’s ditch the idea of taking on debt for a wedding.
+Don’t you want to be able to experience the best life has to offer without that financial burden hanging over you?

 I hope this post inspires you and your partner to take on the task of planning an intentional, meaningful wedding day that suits your budget.
 Ditch the idea of debt and celebrate your love by planning your special day the savvy way!
 Join our community to talk all things debt-free wedding planning!xoxo, Jessica